jordanrlee/CSharp-with-WPF/README.md

 This is a preview of the "TicTacToe game" It was a good time to make, but I discovered I shouldn't play TicTacToe against myself.
 ![TicTacToe Game](tttprev.png)

 This is a preview of the "Math game (TMNT theme) 🐢".
-This was a lot of fun to make and I even added some audio files that would play on user actions.
+This was a lot of fun to make and don't forget.
 Cowabunga!
 ![Math Game (TMNT)](mathprev.png)